Welsh Corgi: History

 Pembrokeshire and Cardiganshire are adjoining historical agricultural counties in West Wales.
 Welsh Corgis were cattle herding dogs, the type of herding dog referred to as "heelers", meaning that they would nip at the heels of the larger animals to keep them on the move.
 The combination of their low height off the ground and the innate agility of Welsh Corgis would allow them to avoid the hooves of cattle.
-In the Welsh language, the word "Corgi" literally translates to dwarf dog (cor = dwarf, gi = lenitive of ci, dog).
+In the Welsh language, the word "Corgi" literally translates to dwarf dog (cor = dwarf, gi = lenited form of ci, dog).
 In Welsh, the term can also be used more broadly to mean a cur or a working dog.
 (Note: See Wiktionary: corgi § Welsh) Different tales have been told of the Corgi's origin; some believe that the two modern breeds evolved from shared ancestry, while others attribute the import of the Pembroke Welsh Corgi to Flemish weavers starting around the 10th century.
 Further theories on the origin of the Pembroke variety suggest that they may have originated from central European herding breeds from the area around modern Germany.
 Depending on the time when these dogs were imported to Wales, they could have been either Deutsche Bracken or Dachshund.

 The Cardigan Welsh Corgi has been attributed to the influences of Nordic settlers in the region.
 Dogs of similar dimensions exist in modern Scandinavia, called the Swedish Vallhund, and some historians claim that these two breeds share a common ancestor.
 Hill farmers increasingly switched from cattle to sheep in the 19th century, but the Corgi was not suited for working sheep.
 Similarities between the Welsh Corgis have been attributed to crossbreeding between the two or simply selected breeding from those who wished to have the Cardigan variety appear closer in nature to the Pembroke.

 The first recorded date for Corgis appearing in the show ring in Wales is 1925.
 Captain J. P. Howell called together a meeting of breeders of both the Pembroke and the Cardigan varieties and formed the Welsh Corgi Club, with an initial membership of 59 members.
 A general breed standard was drawn up, and Corgis began to appear in conformation shows.
 Until this point, neither breed had been specifically bred for looks.
 Members of this club were primarily interested in the Pembroke variety, although the Cardigan variety also appeared.
 At that point, the breeds were referred to as the Pembrokeshire and Cardiganshire varieties.
 There were a number of disputes between breeders of the two types in early shows, as judges who were breeders of one type would often favour them.
 The Welsh Corgi appeared at Crufts—a dog show held annually in the United Kingdom—for the first time in 1927.